What can public agencies do to mitigate rising bid prices and get the most out of construction dollars?

 Develop contract language to allow for addressing cost increases for projects that have long durations.
 This will limit the risk for both your agency and the consultant/contractors.
 Establish a program-wide contingency fund to address adjustments to project budgets due to current market trends.
 Develop engineer’s estimates consistent with the current market trends by reviewing escalations used and regularly adjusting them to meet the market conditions.
 Look at the procurement calendars of other agencies and coordinate yours so your projects are not competing with the resources of other projects.
 Some agencies have even elected to self-perform some of road work, renting equipment and using road maintenance staff to accomplish the job.

 Make yourself accessible

 Providing access to the construction/consulting community can be an invaluable resource.
 Publicize your projects through the network of industry associations.
 APWA is the perfect place to start.
 Educating industry about your goals, constraints and objectives can attract industry to participate on your projects and go a long way to ensure you receive a more responsive and responsible bid or proposal.
 Additionally, establishing connections with other public works leaders and professionals can help generate valuable knowledge sharing.

 In conclusion, market conditions continue to drive construction prices up.
 Demand will inevitably improve supply and, eventually, create balance for future markets.
-Today, early proactive measure can ensure we make the most effective use us our precious public works dollars.
+Today, early proactive measures can ensure we make the most effective use of our precious public works dollars.

 Source: Los Angeles County Metropolitan Transportation – File #: 2018-0086, 2018 Los Angeles Construction Market Analysis Report